Metronidazole in Dobermans: A Call for Cautious Use

 The Intricacies of Metronidazole

-Metronidazole, originally a drug developed for human use, has crossed into veterinary medicine due to its effectiveness against certain pathogens but has shared considerable debate about its risks in both, human and animal application.
-In veterinary medicine, metronidazole is not approved by the FDA.
-Instead, it’s used off-label.
-While this situation is not uncommon, the issue is that the medication is usually not well-researched and scientifically understood in animals.
-Moreover, metronidazole is not approved for veterinary use in animals used for food generation due to its known carcinogenic effects.
+Metronidazole, originally developed for human use, has entered veterinary medicine due to its proposed effectiveness against certain pathogens, but has sparked considerable debate about its risks in both human and animal applications.
+In veterinary medicine, metronidazole is not approved by the FDA (Mercer & Canevale, 2022).
+Instead, it’s used off-label (Mercer & Canevale, 2022).
+While this situation is not uncommon, newer research (Shmalberg et al., 2019; Langlois et al., 2020) raises questions about its efficacy in acute, idiopathic diarrhea cases.

 Gut Flora: The Cornerstone of Canine Health